tammy-kim/CatFinderApp/README.md

 ## What inspired me to do this project?

-I'm a cat lover!
-Cat is my favourite animal.
-However, I have cat allergies, meaning that I can't just raise any kind of cat without risking my health.
+Despite being a cat lover and very willing to become a responsible owner, I have cat allergies, meaning that I can't just raise any kind of cat without risking my health.
 Then, I found out that there are several hypoallergenic cat breeds out there, and many people with allergies do quite well with them.
+I thought, 'Out of these hypoallergenic cat breeds, which ones will be right for me?
+How can I find out without manually searching for every breed and looking at its profile?'
-So I decided to make a CatFinder application that provides all the recommended cat breeds for a user.
+This motivated me to make a CatFinder application that provides all the recommended cat breeds for a user.

 After making this application, I decided to answer the questionaire and find out what types of cats I should consider getting, and the results said that the Siberian is the only breed that meets my requirements.
 It looks like I'll be raising a Siberian in the future!